 PROPAGATING ZZ PLANT

-There are a couple ways that you can propagate the ZZ plant.
+There are a 3 main ways that you can propagate the ZZ plant.

 The quickest way is by division.
 When you repot the plant, you would simply divide the plant at the root system and then simply repot.

 This may be a little tricky though because the plant produces very thick rhizomes so it may not be the easiest unless you want to instantly make new plants.
 You may run the risk of damaging the plant however since the rhizomes can be difficult to work with.

 Another way to propagate is to simply cut off an entire stem and place it in water.

 The one with the leaves ended up rooting, and I planted it into a 4 inch pot.
 After that point, it sat there doing nothing for about 10 months.